shamzaali7/proshare-frontend/README.md

 Implementing navbar | H | 2hrs | 3hrs
 Total | N/A | 29hrs | 38hrs

-# Additional Libraries
+# External Technologies
 - Axios was used to assist the import and implemention of API's from the backend
 - Css Tailwind was used to implement the navbar
   - Citation: https://app.tailwinduikit.com/listing/webapp/navigation/horizontal_navigation
-- iframe
+- Iframe
   - Citation: https://codesandbox.io/s/new

 # Issues and Resolutions